The Hero Arm is one of the most popular bionic hands/arms on the market due to its affordability, attractiveness, and excellent track record.

 But if you’re going to use it for light tasks and you don’t need all the advanced features of leading myoelectric arms/hands, then you may well find that the Hero Arm suits you perfectly — especially for the price!

-For a list of competitor devices, see All Bionic Hands.
+For a list of competitor devices, see all bionic hands.

-If you are shopping for a bionic hand, do not miss our article on Myoelectric Control Systems.
+If you are shopping for a bionic hand, do not miss our article on bionic hand control systems.
 Getting this part of your bionic system right is probably the biggest single ingredient in your long-term satisfaction.

 Click here for more information on Open Bionics.